linmx0130/BPNet/LSTMTagger/README.md

 *Input* -> *Lookup table* -> *LSTM Block* ->*Softmax*

 And loss function is cross entropy.
+The default version is *main.cpp*, while the version in *peephole.cpp* is a LSTM with peephole.

 ### Data Format